Florida State Road 29: County Road 29

 North of I-75, State Road 29 borders the Florida Panther National Wildlife Refuge to the west and continues to border the Big Cypress National Preserve up to a point just south of Sunniland.

 SR 29 turns west briefly and back north through the city of Immokalee, a small farming town with large migrant populations.
-Just north of Immokalee, SR 29 intersects with State Road 82, which travels west to Fort Myers.
-SR 29 continues due north through more agricultural areas until it reaches the city of LaBelle, where it runs through the city center and intersects State Road 80, a transpeninsular route connecting Fort Myers and West Palm Beach.
+SR 29 expands to four lanes in as it passes through central Immokalee along Main Street and North 15th Street.
+Just north of Immokalee, SR 29 is reduced to two lanes before intersecting with State Road 82, which travels west to Fort Myers.

+SR 29 continues due north through more agricultural areas until it reaches the city of LaBelle.
+SR 29 enters LaBelle along Main Street.
+It then comes to an intersection with SR 80, a transpeninsular route connecting Fort Myers and West Palm Beach.
+SR 29 then turns east along SR 80 for one block before turning north again at Bridge Street.
+SR 29 then crosses the Caloosahatchee River on a bascule drawbridge.

-After crossing the Caloosahatchee River on a small drawbridge, SR 29 turns northeast and continues to its northern terminus at an intersection with US 27 (unsigned SR 25), just south of Palmdale.
+On the north side of the river, SR 29 intersects CR 78 and SR 78 before continuing north through rural Glades County.
+SR 29 comes to its northern terminus at an intersection with US 27 (unsigned SR 25), just south of Palmdale.